stateright/stateright/README.md

 cargo run --release --example single-copy-register check 3 3
 ```

-A script that runs all the examples multiple times is provided for convenience:
+The repository includes a script that runs all the examples multiple times,
+which is particularly useful for validating that changes do not introduce
+performance regressions.

 ```sh
 ./bench.sh